Skip to main content

 Before going in-depth into the subject, we can highlight the following points:

-• Interactive Brokers has a robust business model with sound financial results that have increased in recent years.
+• Interactive Brokers has a robust business model with sound financial results that have grown in recent years, backed by over $21 billion in equity capital.

-• The broker has in place conservative risk-management measures to avoid financial distress, such as the daily calculation of the client’s assets’ value, high margin ratios, and a capital buffer over the client’s funds.
+• The broker has conservative risk-management measures in place to avoid financial distress, such as the daily calculation of the value of clients’ assets, high margin ratios, and a capital buffer over client funds.

-• It is regulated by many top-tier regulators (SEC, FCA, ASIC, among others), which provides for integrity and adherence to strong compliance rules.
+• It is regulated by many top-tier regulators (SEC, FCA, ASIC, among others), which supports its integrity and adherence to strong compliance rules.

-• If the first layers of protection against possible insolvency do not work, investors will be protected by regulatory measures, including investors’ compensation schemes (more details below).
+• If the first layers of protection against possible insolvency do not work, investors are protected by regulatory measures, including investor compensation schemes (more details below).

-• Concerning the Silicon Valley Bank (SVB) bankruptcy, the chairman and founder of Interactive Brokers, Thomas Peterffy, discussed in a CNBC interview the safety of keeping your money in banks and whether SVB’s collapse raises questions about deposit security.
+• Concerning the Silicon Valley Bank (SVB) collapse, the chairman and founder of Interactive Brokers, Thomas Peterffy, discussed the safety of keeping money in banks in a CNBC interview, and whether SVB’s collapse raised questions about deposit security.

-Interactive Brokers is a global broker that offers financial services to professional, institutional, and retail investors by providing direct access (“online”) trade execution and clearing services for various electronically traded assets.
-Interactive Brokers’ business model is limited to client trading, meaning that the broker does not perform proprietary trades and only acts as a facilitator for its clients to trade securities.
+Interactive Brokers is a global broker that offers financial services to professional, institutional, and retail investors by providing direct-access (“online”) trade execution and clearing services for a wide range of electronically traded assets.
+Interactive Brokers’ business model is focused on client trading: since exiting its market-making arm (Timber Hill) in 2017 to concentrate on electronic brokerage, the firm does not run a proprietary trading business and essentially acts as a facilitator for clients to trade securities.

-Although the complete list of services provided by the brokers may vary according to the subsidiary that will accept you as a client, you will be able to trade stocks, options, futures, currencies, bonds, gold, crypto, and funds.
-For that purpose, the broker created desktop, web, and mobile-based platforms that should be used depending on your knowledge and experience, such as the app IBKR GlobalTrader, focused on beginners who do not want to be overwhelmed by the advanced and sophisticated tools found in the other apps.
+Although the complete list of services may vary according to the subsidiary that accepts you as a client, you will generally be able to trade stocks, options, futures, currencies, bonds, gold, crypto, and funds.
+For that purpose, the broker created desktop, web, and mobile platforms suited to different levels of knowledge and experience, such as the IBKR GlobalTrader app, focused on beginners who do not want to be overwhelmed by the advanced, sophisticated tools found in its other platforms.

-If you want to learn more about Interactive Brokers’ business model and have an overview of the broker, please check our Interactive Brokers review!
+If you want to learn more about Interactive Brokers’ business model and an overview of the broker, please check our review on Interactive Brokers!

 How does Interactive Brokers make money?

-Interactive Brokers makes money through a few different ways: paid subscriptions, commissions charged for providing services, net interest income deriving from several services (e.g., lending money to clients using a margin, lending stocks for short sales, lending the investor’s cash that is not invested), market maker/trading revenue and other sources of income.
+Interactive Brokers makes money in a few different ways: commissions charged for its services, net interest income from several activities (such as lending money to clients on margin, lending stocks for short sales, and earning interest on uninvested client cash), market data and other subscription fees, and other fees and services.

-Interactive Brokers is listed on the NASDAQ, and it must publish quarterly and annual reports regarding its business activity, which demonstrates a good track record and strong financial position.
-From our analysis, we conclude that Interactive Brokers financial condition is sound.
-The company has no long-term debt and shows solid financial strength:
+Interactive Brokers is listed on the NASDAQ, so it must publish quarterly and annual reports on its business activity, which point to a good track record and a strong financial position.
+From our analysis, we conclude that Interactive Brokers’ financial condition is sound.
+The company has no long-term debt and shows solid financial strength.

-Over the past years, Interactive Brokers’ net income has grown considerably, demonstrating the profitability of the business activity.
-The broker also reveals other key metrics that contribute to their reputation and demonstrate financial health: their high number of assets under management (AUM) puts them in the list of the largest online brokers by AUM.
+Over the past years, Interactive Brokers’ net income has grown considerably, demonstrating the profitability of the business.
+The broker also reports other metrics that reinforce its reputation and financial health: its large base of client assets – client equity reached roughly $780 billion at the end of 2025 – places it among the largest online brokers by AUM.

 All Interactive Brokers subsidiaries and their regulators

-Interactive Brokers is a global company that operates in 218 countries all over the world.
+Interactive Brokers is a global company that operates in more than 200 countries around the world.

-The type of protection offered by the broker will vary according to your country of residence and the respective subsidiary that will onboard you.
-Therefore, to know how your investment will be protected, first, you will need to know which subsidiary will provide the service for you.
+The type of protection offered by the broker varies according to your country of residence and the respective subsidiary that onboards you.
+Therefore, to know how your investment will be protected, you first need to know which subsidiary will provide the service for you.

 Subsidiary Countries Regulator

 Interactive Brokers LLC (IB LLC) All the eligible countries not under the scope of the other entities below.
-Includes the Americas (except for Canada), Asia (except the countries listed below), Africa, European countries that are not in the EEA.
-US Securities and Exchange Commission, the Commodity Futures Trading Commission and member of FINRA, NYSE and SIPC
+Includes the Americas (except for Canada), Asia (except the countries listed below), Africa, and European countries that are not in the EEA.
+US Securities and Exchange Commission, the Commodity Futures Trading Commission, and member of FINRA, NYSE, and SIPC

-Interactive Brokers Canada Inc (IBC) Canada Member of the Investment Industry Regulatory Organization of Canada and Member of the Canadian Investor Protection Fund
+Interactive Brokers Canada Inc (IBC) Canada Member of the Canadian Investment Regulatory Organization (CIRO) and member of the Canadian Investor Protection Fund

 Interactive Brokers (U.K.) Limited (IBUK) United Kingdom Financial Conduct Authority (FCA register entry number 208159)